IBM/ibm-cloud-functions-data-processing-cloudant/README.md

 # OpenWhisk 101 - Cloudant Data Processing
 Learn how to [create Cloudant data processing apps](https://github.com/IBM/openwhisk-data-processing-cloudant/wiki) with Apache OpenWhisk on IBM Bluemix.
 This tutorial will take less than 10 minutes to complete.

 You should have a basic understanding of the OpenWhisk programming model.
 If not, [try the action, trigger, and rule demo first](https://github.com/IBM/openwhisk-action-trigger-rule).
-[You'll also need a Bluemix account and the latest OpenWhisk command line tool](docs/OPENWHISK.md).
+Also, [you'll need a Bluemix account and the latest OpenWhisk command line tool](docs/OPENWHISK.md).

 When complete, move on to more complex serverless applications, such as those named _OpenWhisk 201_ or tagged as [_openwhisk-use-cases_](https://github.com/search?q=topic%3Aopenwhisk-use-cases+org%3AIBM&type=Repositories).